Employee loyalty is a long process that doesn’t happen by itself; it can be built or destroyed through actions.

 So, to test how loyal your employees are, employers should see how loyal they are to them!

-Basically, loyalty is an emotional attachment, and emotional attachment is built one-on-one.
-If you are loyal to your employees, it will naturally encourage them to be loyal in return.
+Employee loyalty is based on an emotional connection, and that connection is built one-on-one.
+When you show your employees loyalty, it inspires them to be loyal to you and the company.

-However, this isn’t 100% guaranteed, as many external factors can affect employee loyalty.
+However, this isn’t 100% guaranteed, as many external factors may affect employee loyalty.

-For instance, you might not know the personal circumstances your employees are living in.
+For instance, you might not know the personal struggles your employees are facing.
 To deepen their loyalty, try to understand their life goals, purposes, and hardships.
-This will help you realize their potential and take optimal actions according to their abilities.
+This will help you realize their potential and take the necessary actions to tap their full potential.

 Value their roles: